Akif-jpg/pdfMerger-java/README.md

 # pdfMerger-java
-This is a simple pdf combine application
+This is a simple pdf combine application.
 Download Link: https://yadi.sk/d/lav1HXGd0bHk2Q

 You can merge your pdf files with this app.